 Vertical by Valentino Bosetti, Francesco Magenta, Gaia Zarantonello, IED Istituto Europeo di Design, Italy

-The full gallery of winners and honorable mentions is available in the One Club’s competition platform here.
+The full gallery of winners and honorable mentions can be found on the competition website.

 Statements from the winners are available on our YouTube channel.

 For more information about the Cumulus GREEN 2022 competition, please contact:

 The Cumulus Secretariat, att.
 Eija Salmi, Secretary General at [email protected]